FC RUOR Minsk

 FC RUOR Minsk or FK RVAR Minsk (ФК РВАР Мінск) was a Belarusian football club based in Minsk.

 History

 RUOR/RVAR Minsk was a student team representing the Republican State School of Olympic Reserves (Respublikanskaye Vuchylishcha Alimpyskaha Rezyervu in Belarusian and Respublikansoye Uchilishe Olimpiyskogo Reserva in Russian).
-From 1995 till 1997 the club acted as reserve/feeder team for MPKC Mozyr and played under names MPKC-2 (1995) and MPKC-96 (1996–1997).
+From 1995 till 1997 it acted as reserve/feeder team for MPKC Mozyr and played under names MPKC-2 (1995) and MPKC-96 (1996–1997).
 In 1998 the partnership with MPKC ended and the team continued playing under their original name.
-Since 2004 the team withdrew from Belarusian Second League and continued playing at youth level only.

-Several notable team graduates (Artem Kontsevoy, Leonid Kovel, Dmitry Lentsevich, Yuri Zhevnov, Alyaksandr Martynovich, Vitali Kutuzov, Anton Putsila) went on to represent Belarus national football team later in their careers.
+Since 2004, the team withdrew from the Belarusian Second League and continued playing at youth level only.
+Several notable team graduates (Artem Kontsevoy, Leonid Kovel, Dmitry Lentsevich, Yuri Zhevnov, Alyaksandr Martynovich, Vitali Kutuzov, Anton Putsila) went on to represent Belarus national football team.